hegdeadithyak/PaperReplica/README.md

 ## Directory Structure

-- `SSD-RESNET/`: Contains code for replicating the SSD-RESNET paper (Work in Progress).
+- [ ] `SSD-RESNET/`: Contains code for replicating the SSD-RESNET paper.
-- `Vision-Transformer/`: Contains code for replicating the Vision-Transformer paper (Work in Progress).
+- [x] `Vision-Transformer/`: Contains code for replicating the Vision-Transformer paper.
-- `ADAM-OPTIMIZER/`: Contains code for replicating the ADAM paper.
+- [x] `ADAM-OPTIMIZER/`: Contains code for replicating the ADAM paper.
-- `README.md`: This file.

 ## References